 - Jagannath Puri Rath Yatra is an old-age ritual since it has been mentioned in ancient scriptures like Brahma Purana, Padma Purana, Skanda Purana and Kapila Samhita.

 - Devotees call this ritual of bringing the idols of Jagannath, Balabhadra and Subhadra out of the temple and installing them in their respective chariots as ‘Pahandi ‘.
-Before the Rath Yatra starts, the idols are bathed with 109 buckets of water which is known as ‘Snana Purnima ‘.
+Before the Rath Yatra starts, the idols are bathed with 109 buckets of water known as ‘Snana Purnima ‘.

-- Tens of thousands of devotees from all over the world participate in this huge Rath Yatra which begins from the iconic puri temple.
+- Tens of thousands of devotees participate in this huge Rath Yatra, which begins from the iconic puri temple.

 - Goddess Laxmi, the wife of Lord Jagannath, comes to visit her husband in Gundicha temple on the 4th day of the procession.

 - All the deities start their return journey on the 10th day of Ashada Shukla Paksha.
 This ritual is called ‘Bahuda ‘or ‘Dakshinabimukhi ‘.
 Before returning to their places, they halt at Goddess Ardhashini’s temple to pay obeisance to her.